Common Name: hardy geranium

 Bloom Description: White tinged with pink and pink stamens

 Suggested Use: Ground Cover, Naturalize

 Tolerate: Rabbit, Deer

-This hybrid geranium is a spreading, rhizomatous plant typically growing 6-10" high.
-Features masses of 5-petaled white flowers (3/4" diameter) which are tinged with pink at the base of each petal (pink throat-like centers) and which have pronounced pink stamens.
+'Biokovo' typically grows 6-10" high and features masses of 5-petaled white flowers (3/4" diameter) which are tinged with pink at the base of each petal (pink throat-like centers) and which have pronounced pink stamens.
 The overall flower effect is that of a very pale pink geranium.
 Blooms in late spring.
-Rounded, lobed, medium green foliage.
 'Biokovo' runners extend further than those of the original hybrid, and therefore do not form as dense a foliage carpet.
-A naturally occurring hybrid which was discovered in the Biokova Mountains in Croatia.
+This cultivar was a naturally occurring hybrid which was discovered in the Biokova Mountains in Croatia.

 No serious insect or disease problems.
 Some susceptibility to leaf spots and rusts.

 Rock gardens or border fronts.
 Mass for ground cover.
 Edging.
 Containers.